 Regain is a Recovery mechanic that allows you to restore a percentage of missing Life or Energy Shield on hit.
 Regain's effect has a base cooldown of 0.5 seconds, only shortened by reducing Regain Interval.
 The percentage of missing Life or Energy Shield restored is based on your Life Regain and Shield Regain stat, leading to maximized efficiency when close to death.
 Regain is an invaluable survivability tool for a multitude of builds.
-Though, needing to deal damage in order to heal leaves you vulnerable to Damage over Time, and bossjes with immunity phases.
+Though, needing to deal damage in order to heal leaves you vulnerable to Damage over Time, and bosses with immunity phases.
 Note: having 100% Life Regain or Shield Regain allows for a full restoration every time.

 Regain enhancing modifiers come from Equipment and many Talent Trees, some more than others.
-Notably, God of Might's Bloodstriker specializes in Life Regain, Goddess of Knowledge's Magister specializes in Shield Regain, and Goddess of Hunting's Druid has total mastery over both.
+Notably, God of Might's Onslaughter specializes in Life Regain, Goddess of Knowledge's Magister specializes in Shield Regain, and Goddess of Hunting's Druid has total mastery over both.

 Regain's potency is reliant on how much of it you have, and its practicality is based upon how short the interval is.
 The 6 Gods provide; Medium Talent, Medium Talent, Medium Talent, and Medium Talent these are some examples of what you should leverage from the Talent Trees when building into Life Regain or Shield Regain.